commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 ## TODO: ITEMS TO BE DISCUSSED

 With PAYONE:
- * (ur aus neugier) is the card expiry date of a CC at the end or the beginning of the given Month?
+ * Is the card expiry date of a CC at the end or the beginning of the given Month?

-geklärt:

-With CT Product Management:
+With CT Product Management / CT internal:

- * Muss der Interaction Type manuell alle theoretisch vorkomenden Felder haben oder gibt es so etwas wie eine freie String->String Map?
  * Wie übersetzen wir price, receivable, balance in  amountPlanned, amountAuthorized, amountPaid
- * `customermessage` of an error -> was discussed at CT to add to PaymentStatus and was discarded until needed.
-Is needed now.
  * How to represent due amounts that are higher (or lower) than the initial amountPlanned?  (due to dunning and chargeback fees).
  * The definiton of the amountAuthorized field is unclear: Is it the amount that is remaining (not yet charged) from the auth or is it just the sum of all successful authorizations?
- * Give precise reasoning why payment changes should be processed through messages instead of querying for the transactionState.
- * do we have a working and robust Message endpoint listener implementation for Java?
- * How to set `capturemode` -> NK discuss internally how to find out that a capture is the last delivery.
+ * How to set `capturemode` -> NK define logic how to find out that a capture is the last delivery.
    * e.g. IF the sum of Charge transaction amounts incl. the now to do Charge equals amountPlanned, THEN it's the last?
    * (allowed values: completed / notcompleted ).
 Mandatory just with Billsafe & Klarna.  ->

-Stuff that should be built in (NKs Impression);
+Fields that CT could consider making a built-in:

-  * reference Nr. (a use case for the `key` feature? )
+  * Reference Nr. ( a use case for the `key` feature )
-  * Customer oriented status LText
+  * Customer oriented status LText (`customermessage` at PAYONE)
-  * maybe something that makes the difference between originally planned amount and current receivable transparent (dunning fees etc)
+  * something that makes the difference between originally planned amount and current receivable transparent (dunning fees etc)
+  * language assignment.
+That's a general issue with the architecture that delegates as much as possible to a detached microservice
+    (how does the service know which of the various LText fields in CTP to take?)

-## PAYONE fields that map to custom CT Payment fields
+## PAYONE fields that map to custom CT Payment fields (by method)

 All payment methods:

+  * _Required_ `language` -> custom field `languageTag` of Type String on the CT Payment
   * _Required_ `reference`: should conventionally be the Order Number (assuming just one payment per Order).
      The OrderNumber is only available on the CT Order, but not the CT Cart.
      Issue at hand: Checkout Implementations vary in respect to whether the Cart is converted into an Order before or after the Order is placed.
      Proposed behavior: